 How can I connect with other homeschooling families?

-Please join our Facebook group with over 2,000 members from across the state!
+GSHE has eight different social media groups to help you plug in and find your people!
+Our primary Facebook group has over 4,000 members from across the state!
 It is an active environment where people share experiences, resources, ideas, and support.
 We also maintain an extensive list of groups around the state, if you wish to connect with local people or those who share a similar homeschool approach and style.
 NH has a vibrant homeschool community -- join us!